kh3rm/mvc-report/README.md

 I hope that you will find all of this intriguing and rewarding.

-Need a quick pick me up, and you are finding the cups of coffee wanting?
+In need of a pick me up, and you are finding the additional cups of coffee wanting?
 Go grab some [Groucho Marx quotes at the api/quote-route](https://www.student.bth.se/~hekr23/dbwebb-kurser/mvc/me/report/public/api/quote), from this very build, conveniently already published on the student server.

 / Best regards, Herman